 - Poor consolidation practices or inefficient means of vibration

-- Improper reinforcing bar placement at vertical and horizontal grade beam transitions; leads to poor concrete fill.
+- Improper reinforcing bar placement at vertical and horizontal grade beam transitions leading to poor concrete fill

 - Over-sized aggregate or poor sampling

 For a home inspection, honeycombing is mostly a cosmetic condition that is found only upon the exterior face of the home’s foundation.
 By and large, honeycombing is left untreated with limited to no adverse effects upon the performance of the structure.
 However, depending on the specific location of the honeycombing, it could indicate a more deleterious condition.

 For instance, if the honeycombing was deep enough to allow moisture into the cavities that house reinforcement or post-tensioned cable anchors, corrosion could weaken the performance of the foundation.
 Anytime the structural components of your home’s foundation are being damaged; corrective measures should be undertaken.

 In some rare situations, the affected area may extend deeper into the interior of the concrete, in which case the only way to confirm the condition and treat it would be by way of a structural engineer.

 Assuming that your condition is isolated to the exterior face of your foundation a relatively minor repair can be undertaken.
 The repair itself consists of a few basic steps, but should nonetheless be undertaken by someone that is competent and knowledgeable about the procedure.
 A common approach includes:

 - Isolate the affected area by removing layers of honeycombing until suitable concrete is exposed

 - Thoroughly clean the area to be repaired and remove all dirt and loose aggregate

 - Wet the cleaned area before applying non-shrink grout